Griffith University Village, Gold Coast

 2. Trams

-The Gold Coast light rail system is perfect for getting around key areas like Surfers Paradise, Broadbeach, and Southport.
-A single tram ride typically costs AU$ 3.00 – AU$ 5.00.
-The tram offers a fast and comfortable way to travel across the coast, and most international student accommodation Gold Coast properties are conveniently located near tram stations.
+The Gold Coast tram system is perfect for commuting between principal areas like Surfers Paradise, Broadbeach, & Southport.
+It typically ranges from AU$3.00 – AU$5.00 for an individual tram journey.
+The tram offers speedy & convenient transportation along the coast, & numerous international student accommodation Gold Coast hotels are conveniently located near tram stations.

 3. Trains